Military Court-Martial Trial Procedures

-Here's what to expect if you are called to a military special or general court-martial after charges are preferred against you.
+Here's what to expect if you are called to a military summary, special or general court-martial trial.

-The military court-martial process is governed by the Uniform Code of Military Justice.
-The process begins with a charge being "preferred" (initiated) against you.
-Technically, anyone in the military with direct knowledge of another person's wrongdoing can "prefer" a charge, but most often, it is your commander who will prefer charges against you.
+The process of being tried by a court-martial begins with a charge being "preferred" (initiated) against you.
+Technically, anyone in the military with direct knowledge of another person's wrongdoing can "prefer" a charge, but usually your commander will be the one who prefers charges against you.

 Level of Court-Martial

-After charges are "preferred" and you obtain a lawyer, the next step is either a:
+After charges are "preferred," the next step is either:

 • reduction of the charge so it can be resolved through an Article 15 punishment, or